user95401/UnpublishedMods/README.md

 # UnpublishedMods
 add new button in geode mods menu that shows unpublished mods

-- features *"integrated" XD* to geode mods layer
+- featuring *"integrated"* custom ui in geode mods layer
 - ability to download unverified mods
 - supports search query and tags

+**unverified mods can has some problems since wasnt checked by geode index admins, mod allows see and download them on your own risk**

 <img src="logo.png" width="112" alt="the mod's logo" />